UGREEN-NASync/community-guide/docs/ugos/tweak/ssh_public_key/index.md

 and paste the content of [ssh-permission-monitor.service](ssh-permission-monitor.service) inside.
 Again, replace `<USER NAME>` with you actual user name.

-Now reload the systemctl deamon:
+Now reload the systemctl daemon:

 ```sh
 sudo systemctl daemon-reload